Meetup: History

-Meetup started charging a fee to group organizers in early 2005.
-Initially, changes to the website had to be approved by two committees.
 In 2009, Meetup started running hackathons, where employees came up with new features that would be implemented if their coworkers supported it.
+In July 2009, the company was profitable and had $9 million in annualized revenues.

+Meetup had 8 million users in 2010.

-The website was redesigned in 2013.
-Meetup had 8 million users in 2010, and 25.5 million users by 2013.
+The website was redesigned in September 2013.
+Meetup had 25.5 million users by 2013.

-In 2013, Meetup acquired a struggling email collaboration company called Dispatch.
-In 2014, a hacker shut down Meetup with a DDoS attack, the hacker claimed to be funded by a competitor.
-In 2017, Meetup created 1,000 #resist Meetup groups in response to the Trump travel ban.
-This caused some Trump supporters to leave the site or call for a boycott.
+In October 2013, Meetup acquired Dispatch, a struggling email collaboration company.

+In March 2014, a hacker shut down Meetup with a DDoS attack, the hacker claimed to be funded by a competitor.
+The hackers asked for a ransom of $300.

+In February 2017, Meetup created 1,000 #resist Meetup groups with the intention of coordinating protests in response to the Trump travel ban.
+This caused some supporters of Donald Trump to leave the site or call for a boycott.
 Meetup also partnered with a labor group to organize anti-Trump protests.

-Meetup was acquired by WeWork in late 2017 for about $156 million.
+Meetup was acquired by WeWork in November 2017 for about $156 million.
+By that time, Meetup had raised $18.3 million over 11 years.
 Some former employees said there was a 10% layoff after the acquisition.

-In 2018, Scott Heiferman stepped down as CEO and former Investopedia CEO David Siegel took his place.
+In 2018, Scott Heiferman resigned as CEO and former Investopedia CEO David Siegel took his place after a convincing interview with WeWork CEO Adam Neumann.
 Heiferman became Chairman of the company.

 In October 2019, Meetup began to test a different pricing model in two US states, reducing the costs that must be paid by organizers of $23.99/month or $98.94/six months, but requiring users to pay a $2 fee in order to RSVP for events, leaving several users angry.

-In March 2020, WeWork sold Meetup to AlleyCorp and other investors, reportedly at a substantial loss.
-The deal added AlleyCorp's Kevin P. Ryan onto Meetup's board.
+In March 2020, WeWork sold Meetup to AlleyCorp and other investors, reportedly at a substantial loss, and Kevin P. Ryan of AlleyCorp was added to the board of directors of Meetup.